[

 Prevent alert

-Webhook Delivers real-time alerts for chargeback risks to enhance dispute resolution.
+Webhook Provides card alerts for chargeback risks, indicating the reception of an issuer network alert to enhance dispute resolution.

 Fraud alert

-Received card dispute Indicates the receipt of a new dispute for the card order.
+Received card dispute Provides chargeback notifications, enabling automated updates upon receipt of a new dispute for a card order.

-Received card fraud alert Denotes the acquisition of a TC40/SAFE alert.
+Received card fraud alert Provides fraud alerts, denoting the acquisition of a TC40/SAFE alert to help merchants take swift preventive actions.

 Delivery attempts